-Each float switch is wired back to the Neon Metering Module which is set up to detect when there is a switch closure.
-The Neon Metering Module alarm can be activated based on the low level switches and the alarm condition can be sent to the Neon server via cellphone, satellite networks or local WI FI networks.
+Each float switch is wired back to the Neon Metering Logger which is set up to detect when there is a switch closure.
+The Neon Metering Logger alarm can be activated based on the specified water level condition and then sent to the Neon server via cell phone, satellite or local WiFi networks.
 The Neon Server processes the alarm and sends emails and / or text messages to alert operators of that out of limit and potential overflow condition.

-The Neon Metering Module would also record locally all the changes to the switches continuously, including the switch changes based on the proximity switch on the windmill mechanism, storing this data locally every 5 minutes.
-This routine data would then be sent off to the neon Server every few hours / ever day to provide the detailed status of the tank and troughs and the speed of the windmill, or status of a local diesel pump
+The Neon Metering Logger would also record locally all the changes to the switches continuously, including the switch changes based on the proximity switch on the windmill mechanism, storing this data locally every 5 minutes.
+This routine data would then be sent off to the Neon Server every few hours / ever day to provide the detailed status of the tank and troughs and the speed of the windmill, or status of a local diesel pump.

 Consideration should also be given to adding a low resolution camera to the system, pointed towards the tank and troughs and setting up the camera to take a low resolution photo perhaps three times a day to observe stock movement around the troughs.

-When this system is set up, staff can view the water levels using a web browser on a computer connected to the internet.
+When this system is set up, staff can view the water levels using a web browser on a computer, tablet or smartphone connected to the internet.
 The system can be set up with a schematic Node on Neon which displays a mimic diagram the actual levels in the tank and the speed of the windmill.

 The low resolution regular photos can also be displayed using the web browser on the Neon Server interface.

 |Options for Application Specific Instruments / Inputs||Unidata Part Number||Description|